rdunlop/unicycling-registration/README.md

  * Create an "Event Configuration" with your basic details, which includes the Name of the competition as well as logo and URL links to supporting information.
-* ,Create some Expense Groups and Expense Items
+* Create some Expense Groups and Expense Items
  * Create some Registration Periods
  * Create some Categories, and Events within those categories.